 The idea of a pre-pack is to ensure the goodwill of the business isn’t compromised, thereby avoiding adverse publicity and saving jobs and contracts.
 It’s especially useful when there’s something sensitive at stake or reputation to be preserved.

 In a trading administration, the company continues to operate following the appointment of an administrator.

 If the administrator chooses to continue trading, it’s likely that they and the directors are working towards the first purpose of rescuing the company as a going concern.

 Administration initially lasts for 12 months.
 However, this period can be extended either by requesting consent from a secured creditor (debenture holder) or preferential creditors (unpaid employee wages or holiday), or by making an application to court.

-The period may be extended if more time is needed to meet the objective of the administration or if it’s in the best interests of the creditors.
+The period may be extended if more time is needed to meet the objectives, or if it’s in the best interests of the creditors.

 The administrator takes over the management of the business with the view of achieving one of the three objectives.
 The directors’ powers cease on the appointment of the administrator.
 However, the administrator may choose to keep the directors as employees if they believe it will benefit the administration.

-The administrator then has an obligation to keep the creditors updated on the progress of the administration.
+The administrator then has an obligation to keep the creditors updated on the progress.

 We’ve gone over what happens when a company goes into administration – but how does it end?